TanmoySG/wunderDB/documentation/README.md

 The `data` field contains the data/response returned by the particular action.
 Like the `getData` action would return the list of records in the `data` field.

 Each action has its own format of returning data/messages in the `data` field.
-Read more about data returned in the API Documentation or Postman Collection Examples.
+Read more about data returned in the API Documentation or Postman Collection examples.

 ## WunderDB Errors